jbatarse1/Tokenomics_KaseiCoin_Crowdsale/README.md

 Without successfully completing this Challenge, I am not able to perform Module 22 dApps successfully either; as the structure of NFTs on the blockchain is similar.
 Now, there is no challenge for the last lesson; so I don’t know what to do here.
 In addition, my Group Project 3 is to tokenize a non-fungible token and conduct a crowdsale.
 My inability to transact with these contracts and to figure out this challenge is a hinderance to completing this course satisfactorily.

 Lastly, I attempted to transact with the 3 deployed contracts.
 The contracts appears to run independently from eachother.
-A transaction perform on 1 contract does not reflect in the other contracts.
+A transaction performed on 1 contract does not reflect in the other contracts.
 However, I did experiments with the contracts and performed other transactions successfully (I think, but not totally sure it was done right).
 These transactions can be view in the `KaseiCoin_Screenshots` folder.

 # Contributors